Who and what is GYBA?

 When are games played?

-Remember each league's games last different lengths: 4U games are 45 minutes, 5-6U games are 1 hour, 7-8U games are 1:15, 9-10U games are 1:30, 11-12U games are 1:30, 13-14U games are 1:45and 15-18U games are 2:00.
+Remember each league's games last different lengths: 4U games are 45 minutes, 5-6U games are 1 hour, 7-8U games are 1:15, 9-10U games are 1:30, and 11-12U games are 1:30.
 It is recommended that players arrive at the field 1 hour prior to game time so managers can warm them up and get the line-up cards ready prior to the start of the game, but the coaches will direct you as to when they want you at the field.